Iwaslazkis/hello-world/README.md

 Everything worked as expected, however, now I wanna know how to add new lines.
 Hmm, it's not \n...

 Ah, just leave a **blank line!** Makes sense.
 I think @Iwaslazkis kinda gets markup now :tada::tada: .

+`Let's add some more commits to this pull request!`